 Turing your hectic days and gloomy nights into splashy colors of life is the duty of FLOWERING PLANTS.
-In the catalogue of flowering plants, LIPSTICK PLANT is not less than any plant showcasing its charms.
+In the catalog of flowering plants, LIPSTICK PLANT is not less than any plant showcasing its charms.

 You can easily grow and take care of this amazing plant by following this care guide as 15 best exceptionally working tips are waiting for you.